 Is there a difference between average and mediocre?
 Not so much.

 Why it's worth to read this mobile banking case study:

-- Step-by-step guide─how to design simple and delightful digital customer experience for the beyond average mobile banking app, keeping full-scale banking functionality;
+- Step-by-step guide─how to design simple and delightful digital customer experience for the luxury mobile banking app, keeping full-scale banking functionality;

 - Learn why is psychology an important aspect of ensuring a FinTech service success;

 - Discover the right way to do research and how an Empathy map can provide a better understanding of exactly what your customers need;

 - Understand how to make banking customer experience enjoyable and fun in order to increase your customers’ involvement;

 - Find out why we gained inspiration from the nature and how we integrated it into luxury banking app design.

 To reach our main goal of transforming the complicated digital banking solutions into something inspiring for users we challenged ourselves to build the simplest, most delightful and enjoyable mobile banking app design.
 Our mobile banking UX case study strove to prove that beautiful app design is achievable without losing any of the wide variety of banking functions and products.